 NOTE.
-Line Select Mode can only be active on one tile at a time, but the line select brightup cursor does appear in other tiles and moves as you select lines in the active tile.
+Line Select mode can only be active on one tile at a time, but the line select brightup cursor does appear in other tiles and moves as you select lines in the active tile.

 - 2. Press the LINE SEL button to toggle Line Select on or off.
 When on, the tile displays the selected line information only. - 3.
 Press the left or right arrow key to select F1 (field 1), F2 (field 2), or All.
+See also Figure 53: Navigating line selection on page 160.

 NOTE.
-For dual link signals in fast progressive video formats, use the arrow keys to select or .In the Datalist display, press the button to toggle between Line Select and Sample Select.
+For dual link signals in fast progressive video formats, use the arrow keys to select fields.
+In the Datalist display, press the button to toggle between Line Select and Sample Select.